Dog Nutrition

 • Health status

-Monitor your dog's water intake and urine output.
-Changes in drinking habits or urination patterns can be early indicators of health issues and should be discussed with your veterinarian.
+Check your dog’s water intake and urine production.
+Retardations in your dog’s diet or urination patterns can be a symptom of medical trouble and schould be reported to your vet.

 • Promoting regular bowel movements